 For easy access to the city center and the nightly sunset celebrations at Mallory Square while visiting Key West, you’ll want to choose a Key West hotel in Old Town near the water.

 What is the best area to stay in Key West?

 It’s all about what you want to do!
 If you need near access to watersports, offshore fishing, and such, the historic district of Old Town and the historic seaport are excellent choices.
 To be within walking distance to dining, shopping, and entertainment on Duval Street, stick with Uptown or Downtown.

 What are the best neighborhoods to stay in Key West?

 Key West is such a small island, that you’ll be able to easily get from place to place.
-For a quieter vibe, and one of the best places to stay in Key West, choose Stock Island, which is Key West’s next-door neighbor.
+For a quieter vibe and one of the best places to stay in Key West, choose Stock Island, Key West’s next-door neighbor.